A weatherman’s BBC News theme remix was a lockdown hit. He just raised $3M in a 24-hour drumathon.

 Evans, who drums as a hobby, said he is little sore — but mostly feeling “inspired” by the public’s support for his idea to turn the viral moment into something more.

-“I feel good,” he said Sunday in an interview with The Washington Post.
+“I feel good,” he told The Washington Post on Sunday.

-“I’ve got to put ice on my arms” which are scattered with bruises, he said, along with his right leg, which he used to operate the bass drum pedal repeatedly as he worked his way through a playlist featuring Britney Spears and Celine Dion.
+“I’ve got to put ice on my arms” which are scattered with bruises, he said, along with his right leg, which he used to operate the bass drum pedal repeatedly as he worked his way through a playlist that featured Britney Spears and Celine Dion.

 The drumathon created another viral moment on social media this weekend: The clip that Evans shared Saturday evening of the BBC News theme remix had been viewed more than 2.4 million times on Twitter by Sunday afternoon.